※Japanese ver click here

 I have joined Rymansat Project since November 2019 and this is my first post.

 I would like to explain a brief self-introduction and the background of this exchange meeting!

-I live in Aichi prefecture and am an electrical engineer for electric vehicles.
+I live in Aichi prefecture and am an electrical engineer.
 I am strongly interested in space development.

 When I looked for a group doing space development on the weekend by the Internet, PD AeroSpace, LTD (doing business as PDAS) recruited volunteers (commonly called Uchu house) in a good time.

 PDAS establishes the development base in Hekinan City, Aichi Prefecture in Japan, and is developing a reusable launch vehicle (spaceplane).
 PDAS is developing a spaceplane aiming for commercial operation of the 110km sub-orbital space travel(scheduled for May 2024).

 After applying to the PDAS Uchu house, I was successfully hired, and now I belong to the corporate planning group as a member of the 4th term of the space house, and I am helping with the branding of the space house.

 I joined Rymansat Project after I became a member of the space house.